Sparse reconstruction in spin systems I: iid spins: Other approaches to measuring ``clue''

-More generally, every $ f: \left\{ -1,1 \right\}^V \longrightarrow \R_{\geq 0}$ with $\E[ f]>0$ can be interpreted as a density, and can be used to define another probability measure on the same space by \beq \nu[\omega]: = \frac{1}{\E[ f]}f(\omega)\mu[\omega], \quad \omega \in \left\{ -1,1 \right\}^n. \eeq
+More generally, every $ f: \left\{ -1,1 \right\}^V \longrightarrow \R_{\geq 0}$ with $\E[ f]>0$ can be interpreted as a density, and can be used to define another probability measure on the same space, by \beq \nu[\omega]: = \frac{1}{\E[ f]}f(\omega)\mu[\omega], \quad \omega \in \left\{ -1,1 \right\}^n. \eeq

-Now that we identified our function with a probability measure, we can express clue in terms of distances of probability measures.
-Here we will consider three possible metrics: the total variation distance, the $L^2$ distance and, in Section \ref{clueentropy}, an information theoretic distance.
+Now that we have identified our function with a probability measure, we can express clue in terms of distances of probability measures.
+We will consider three possible metrics: the total variation distance, $L^2$ distance and in Section \ref{clueentropy} we use information theoretic distances.